eclab/flow/README.md

 ### Installation and Running on Linux

-Flow should work fine if you have installed *Java 8*.
+Flow should work fine if you have installed at least *Java 8*.

 1. Install at least Java 8 (openjdk).